THANK YOU FOR ATTENDING HOT TOPCIS!

 Mark Cannon, DDS, MS

-Katy Cameron has been a Dental Hygienist for almost 15 years and a Laser Assisted Periodontal Therapist for 13 years.
+Katy Cameron has been a Dental Hygienist for 16 years and a Laser Assisted Periodontal Therapist for 13 years.
 She studied Comprehensive Hygiene at the Las Vegas Institute for Advanced Dental Studies, an international institute dedicated to the progression of the dental profession.
 Katy holds an Associate Fellowship status in the use of dental lasers through the World Clinical Laser Institute and is in current pursuit of her Mastership status in laser use.
 As a Periodontal Therapist, she is successful in her techniques of periodontal therapy and understanding of the oral microbiome.
-Katy emphasizes in the integration of nutrition and has expertise in oral systemic health.
-She is a proud member of The American Academy for Oral and Systemic Health working towards her Fellowship membership.
-Katy is also a cohost with Machell Hudson to the recent podcast Reflection Health on the Dental Network Podcast channel one created by the founders of the famous A Tale of Two Hygienists Podcast.
-Katy became a Specialty Hygiene Coach with PDA in June 2018 and especially loves speaking at the hygiene breakout during PDA events.
+Katy emphasizes the integration of nutrition and has expertise in oral systemic health.
+She is a proud member of The American Academy for Oral and Systemic Health and recently completed her Fellowship.
+Katy co-hosted, with Machell Hudson, the podcast Reflection Health on the Dental Network created by the founders of the famous A Tale of Two Hygienists Podcast.
+Katy became a Specialty Hygiene Coach with Productive Dentist Academy in 2018 and especially loved speaking at the hygiene breakout during PDA events.
+Continuing her education and broadening her experiences, she is enrolled in the Health Coaching program through the Institute for Integrative Nutrition.

 Until the 1980's there were no published studies focused on the theme of people forgiving those who hurt them, either in the social sciences or in the medical field.
 Since that time, thousands of researchers have begun to examine the effectiveness of forgiveness for those who choose to forgive.
 Many thousands of mental health professionals are applying Forgiveness Therapy as an empirically-verified treatment.
 The pioneer of this new line of research is Professor Robert Enright of the University of Wisconsin-Madison's Department of Educational Psychology and the founder of the International Forgiveness Institute, Inc. In this talk, he will be describing his therapeutic model of forgiveness and its effects on clients and research participants.